 Almost all of this can be pulled directly from the How to Sell Anything Online Workbook that I mentioned earlier.

-Before you launch your pre-sale, set a [REALISTIC] goal for how much you want to make so that creating the course feels worth it to you.
+Before you launch your pre-sale, set a [REALISTIC] goal for how much you want to make so that creating the online course feels worth it to you.

 The easiest way to come up with a realistic goal is to do a simple calculation of typical conversion rates against the size of your email list.